runely/jslogic-homey/README.md

 - 1.1.0
     - Dependency updates
     - New condition: 'Day and month is (between|not between)
+    - Using timezone to prevent any possible bugs since SDK3 runs on UTC..
 - 1.0.0
     - Dependency updates
     - Updated to SDKv3.
 App now requires Homey firmware >= 5.0.0.
 Those with Homey firmware < 5.0.0 will still have v0.2.0 (unless user uninstalls 0.2.0, then 1.0.0 is they're only option)